-Silicon masters were fabricated using established lithography techniques as previously described (33).
+Silicon masters were fabricated using established lithography techniques as described previously (33).
 Briefly, wafers were cleaned with a piranha solution (3:1 sulfuric acid to hydrogen peroxide), rinsed with water, and baked to remove residual water.
-The wafers were then spin-coated with SU-8 2010 (Microchem) and photopatterned with the microchannel designs (Supplemental Figure 1).
-Next, the wafers were given a post-exposure bake followed by a hard bake.
-Finally, the wafer was treated with dimethyldichloromethylsilane (Sigma-Aldrich, 440248) to prevent the PDMS from sticking to the wafer.
-Sylgard 184 base and curing agent (Krayden Inc, DC4019862) were mixed in a 10:1 ratio, degassed, and then poured onto the wafer to a thickness of ~ 2 mm.
-The PDMS devices were placed at 80°C for 2 h to cure.
+The wafers were then spincoated with SU-8 2010 (Microchem) and photopatterned with the microchannel designs (Supplementary Fig. S1).
+Next, the wafers were given a postexposure bake followed by a hard bake.
+Finally, the wafer was treated with dimethyldichloromethylsilane (Sigma-Aldrich, 440248) to prevent the polydimethylsiloxane (PDMS) from sticking to the wafer.
+Sylgard 184 base and curing agent (Krayden Inc, DC4019862) were mixed in a 10:1 ratio, degassed, and then poured onto the wafer to a thickness of approximately 2 mm.
+The PDMS devices were placed at 80°C for 2 hours to cure.
 After curing, the devices were cut out with a razor blade and adhered to tissue culture polystyrene dishes with sterile vacuum grease to allow for cell seeding and time-lapse microscopy.